cylc/cylc-doc/src/index.rst

 ==================

-Cylc ("*silk*") is a workflow engine for cycling systems - it orchestrates distributed suites of interdependent cycling tasks that may continue to run indefinitely.
+Cylc ("*silk*") is a workflow engine for cycling systems - it orchestrates distributed workflows of interdependent cycling tasks that may continue to run indefinitely.

 .. warning::